microsoft/FluidFramework/BREAKING.md

 ### Containers isDirty flag behavior has changed
 Container is now considered dirty if it's not attached or it is attached but has pending ops.
 Check https://fluidframework.com/docs/build/containers/#isdirty for further details.

+### Removed PureDataObject.requestFluidObject_UNSAFE
+The `requestFluidObject_UNSAFE` is removed from the PureDataObject.
+If you still need to fallback on URIs, use `handleFromLegacyUri`.
+We are making this change to encourage retreiving shared objects via handles only.

+### Modified PureDataObject.getFluidObjectFromDirectory
+Going forward, `getFluidObjectFromDirectory` will not return FluidObject if you have have used to store uri string for a given key.
+If you still need to fallback on URIs, use `handleFromLegacyUri`.
+Also, getFluidObjectFromDirectory now expects callback that is only returning `IFluidHandle` or `undefined`.
+Returnig uri/id (string) is not supported as we want to encourage retreiving shared objects via handles only.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)